jamesjahraus/arcpy-template/README.md

 # arcpy-template
 ArcGIS Pro setup to automate the execution of geoprocessing tools.
-Drop into any ArcGIS Pro project.
+Clone into any ArcGIS Pro project.